 We finally upgraded to a new HP Pavilion that ran Windows Vista (one of the first machines to be made running Vista from the factory) and used that machine until a fire reduced our house – including the Pavilion and the Gateway 2000 – to ashes.

 While Gateway 2000 was no IBM or Apple, they served a similar purpose to Packard Bell or eMachines in many people’s lives.
-For people who couldn’t afford an IBM Aptiva or a Macintosh Color Classic or Performa, these lower-budget machines still served their purpose.
+For people who couldn’t even afford an IBM Aptiva or a Macintosh Color Classic or Performa, these lower-budget machines still served their purpose.
 Many, like myself, learned how to use a computer using one.
 And for that, Gateway 2000 machines will always have an (odd yet) special place in my heart.